-- Did you know that females are 5x more likely to sustain a knee injury than males?
+Did you know that females are 5 times more likely to sustain a knee injury than males?

-- Most of the non-contact injuries are from landing from a jump or pivoting when running which can occur in any sport but mostly seen in basketball, soccer, lacrosse, and volleyball.
-(Frank R. Noyes, MD)
+Most of the non-contact injuries resulting in an ACL tear are from landing from a jump or pivoting when running which can occur in any sport but is mostly seen in basketball, soccer, lacrosse, field hockey, and volleyball.

 What if I Already Have Sustained An ACL Injury?

-A recent article was posted in the NY Times titled, “After a Knee Injury, Be Wary When Returning to Sports”.
-The article referred to a review of multiple studies and implied that returning to sport after an ACL injury, whether passing the testing to return to play or not, had a significant chance of another knee injury; “the athletes who had passed testing were 235 percent more likely than those who had failed to tear the A.C.L. in their uninjured leg within the next year or so of competing.”
+An article in The New York Times, entitled “After a Knee Injury, Be Wary When Returning to Sports” reviews multiple studies and implied that returning to sport after an ACL injury, whether passing the testing to return to play or not, had a significant chance of another knee injury: “the athletes who had passed testing were 235 percent more likely than those who had failed to tear the ACL in their uninjured leg within the next year or so of competing.”

-Through research, the Cincinnati Sports Medicine Research and Education Foundation has developed a program titled Sportsmetrics.
-This program has been proven to reduce the incidence of non-contact ACL injuries.
+The Cincinnati Sports Medicine Research and Education Foundation developed the Sportsmetrics program specifically to reduce the occurrence of non-contact ACL injuries.

-- A certified Sportsmetrics Provider will use video analysis software to help determine your baseline performance in strength, flexibility, jumping, and agility
+- A certified Sportsmetrics provider will use video analysis software to help determine an athlete’s baseline performance in strength, flexibility, jumping, and agility

-- All aspects of strength, flexibility, jumping, and agility will be worked on through the specific
+- Repeated training on all aspects of strength, flexibility, jumping, and agility

-- Post testing will be performed using the same software to compare with the original measurements
+- Follow-up testing is done using the video analysis software to compare the baseline to post-program measurements

-- 1 on 1 discussion with then take place to determine your individual needs going forward
+- 1 on 1 discussion will then take place to determine the athlete’s individual needs going forward.

-Fitness Forum Physical Therapy is pleased to announce that Gen Good-Malloy, DPT, has undergone extensive training in the Sportsmetrics Program and is a certified instructor (CSMS).
-Dr. Good-Malloy has had experience with knee injuries not only as a treating clinician but also as a high school (basketball, volleyball, lacrosse) and collegiate athlete (basketball) who sustained a season ending knee injury.
+Aquacare Physical Therapy at Fitness Forum in Annapolis, Maryland has a certified Sportsmetric Certificed Instructor, Gen Good-Malloy, PT, DPT.
+Dr. Good-Malloy has had experience with knee injuries not only as a treating clinician but also as a high school (basketball, volleyball, lacrosse) and collegiate athlete (basketball) who sustained a season-ending knee injury.
 However, due to rehabilitation and training, the injury was not career ending.

 She has also coached basketball at all levels including collegiate.
-Gen is now passionate about the prevention and rehabilitation of female athletes.
-In fact, her ACL injury sparked her interest in the Physical Therapy field.
+Dr. Good-Malloy is now passionate about the prevention and rehabilitation of female athletes.
+In fact, her ACL injury sparked her interest in the physical therapy field.